pcompassion/open-investing-doc/content/math/2023-10-18-fourier-transform.md

 ### CLT {#clt}

-CLT can be proved with fourier transorm
+CLT can be proved with fourier transform.

 <https://chat.openai.com/share/d0eb26b0-8ca9-4cb1-a5d8-a29d38380cb4>